 Down here in Texas, we love our legends and the Phantom Killer is one of the most haunting.
-In 1946, as American soldiers were returning from World War II and the country was looking forward to a future of peace and prosperity, an unknown killer stalked the moonlit streets of Texarkana, Texas.
+In 1946, as American soldiers were returning from World War II and the country was looking forward to a future of peace and prosperity, an unknown killer stalked the moonlit streets of my former hometown of Texarkana, Texas.
 (Technically, of course, Texarkana is located in both Texas and Arkansas.
 In Texas, it’s usually assumed that the killer had to be from the Arkansas half of the town.)
 From February until May, he attacked 8 people and killed 5 of them.
 He stalked lovers who were parking at night and those that survived said that he hid his face underneath a white mask.
 Despite the best efforts of both the Texas Rangers and the Texarkana police, the Phantom Killer was never captured and his reign of violence ended just as mysteriously as it began.

 (My personal theory is that he ended up moving to California where he later became the Zodiac killer because, seriously, the two cases are so disturbingly similar.
 Eventually, he left California and moved to Ohio and, living under a false name, he killed himself in 2002. )

 When you read the facts of the Phantom Killer’s murder spree (not to mention all of the rumors and urban legends that have sprung up around the case), the main thing that jumps out at you is just how much it all truly does sound like a low-budget horror film.
 Therefore, it’s not surprising to discover that, in 1976, the case served as the basis for just that.
 What is surprising is just how effective The Town The Dreaded Sundown is.